Reviews and Comments

 • "The Land Ironclads (1903)" by H. G. Wells: a war correspondent on the front line sees a battle between rifles, cannons and mounted calvary against cyclists and land ironclads (metal war machines with artillery).
 An interesting futuristic note is the use by the ironclad gunners of control by wire to operate the guns.

-• "The Republic of the Southern Cross (1907)" by Valery Bryusov: the Antarctic becomes an independent country, with its capital at the South Pole. …
+• "The Republic of the Southern Cross (1907)" by Valery Bryusov: the Antarctic becomes an …

 The Book of Love showcases Kelly Link at the height of her powers, channeling potent …